geodynamics/pylith/docs/user/examples/strikeslip-2d/step01-slip.md

 Solution for Step 1a.
 The colors of the shaded surface indicate the y displacement, and the deformation is exaggerated by a factor of 1000.
-The undeformed configuration is show by the gray wireframe.
+The undeformed configuration is shown by the gray wireframe.
 The contrast in material properties across the faults causes the asymmetry in the y displacement field.
 :::